linux4sam/egt-samples/gallery/README.md

 PATH=~/egt/examples/video/data/:$PATH ./encode.sh
 ```

-This script expects the the current directory to have a list of associatd *.jpg
+This script expects the the current directory to have a list of associated *.jpg
 and *.mov files.

 For example: